 There are always changes.
 Depending on your enterprise, changes can happen quite quickly.
 New compliance rules and regulations are one case that comes to mind.
 Social distancing procedures are another.
 Often, these changes apply to critical areas which can affect the successful operation of your organization.
 Not everyone checks their emails.
 They may read their texts, but how do you know if they really paid attention?

-Your LMS authoring tool lets you create micro lessons within minutes.
+Your LMS authoring tool lets you create SCORM micro learning lessons within minutes.
+It provides you with lots of elearning templates along with customization options to make the design process even easier for you.
 Once your lessons are up and running (and after you have sent out the text to do them), LMS analytics make it very clear who has done the work and how well they have understood it.

 9. Brainstorm the future to enhance knowledge management